 For the stuff you already have, most of the impacts (positive and negative) have already occurred.
 Natural resources are extracted and transported, the items are put together in factories or else, the items are transported to re-sellers and finally to you.
 The use stage of a product generally omits less negative environmental impacts than the production stage.

-Thus, .
+Thus, when stuff is in your house, the environmental impacts are already in the past.
 Stuff sitting in your house likely has no impact anymore or only very little.

 Everything you buy or obtain has been produced and has impacted the world.
 By buying or accepting free stuff, you encourage the producers to produce more of it.
 This goes for about anything, for low-value one-time-use stuff and for high-value sustainable stuff.